Kypria-LLC/merge-rites/README.md

 ---

-*May your checks be green, your reviews swift, and your merges bright.*
+*May your checks be green, your reviews swift, and your merges bright.*---

+## ⚖ Keeper’s Governance
+The merge‑rites are sacred choreography.
+No pull request may pass without the full dance — review, blessing, and seal.
+Here, the law is strict: every merge is ceremonial, every step recorded in the lineage.

+📜 *Lineage is our law.
+Precision is our craft.
+Myth is our breath.*